G.I. Joe: The Rise of Cobra: Plot

-Weapons master James McCullen has created a nanotech-based weapon—nanobots that can devour any non-organic materials.
-His company M.A.R.S. sells four warheads to NATO, and American soldiers Duke and Ripcord are tasked to deliver the warheads.
-En route, their convoy is ambushed by the Baroness, whom Duke recognizes to be his ex-fiancée Ana Lewis, before they are rescued by G.I.
+Weapons master James McCullen has created a nanotech-based weapon—nanobots that can rapidly devour any non-organic materials.
+His company M.A.R.S. sells four warheads to NATO, and American soldiers Duke and Ripcord are tasked to deliver them.
+En route, their convoy is ambushed by the Baroness, whom Duke recognizes as his ex-fiancée Ana Lewis, before they are rescued by G.I.
 Joe operatives: Scarlett, Snake Eyes, Breaker, and Heavy Duty.
 They take the warheads to The Pit, G.I.
-Joe's command center in Egypt, and meets the G.I.
-Joe leader, General Hawk.
-Hawk takes command of the warheads and relieves Duke and Ripcord, only to be convinced to let them join his group, after Duke reveals that he knows the Baroness.
+Joe's command center in Egypt.
+G.I.
+Joe leader General Hawk lets Duke and Ripcord join the Joes after Duke reveals that he knows the Baroness.

-McCullen is revealed to be using the same nanotechnology to build an army of soldiers with the aid of the Doctor, planning on using the warheads to cause worldwide panic and bring about a new world order.
-Using a tracking device, McCullen locates the G.I.
-Joe base and sends Storm Shadow and the Baroness to retrieve the warheads, with assistance from Zartan.

-Storm Shadow and the Baroness retrieve the warheads and take them to Baron DeCobray, the Baroness's husband, for him to weaponize in his particle accelerator; after he reluctantly does this, DeCobray is killed by Storm Shadow.
-Making their way to Paris, the Joes pursue the Baroness and Storm Shadow, but they launch one of the missiles.
-The missile hits the Eiffel Tower, destroying it and some of the surrounding area before Duke leaps onto the Cobra's aircraft and hits the kill switch, in the process allowing himself to be captured and taken to McCullen's base under the Arctic.

-The Joes locate the secret base and fly there, as McCullen loads the three remaining warheads onto missiles, which are aimed for Beijing, Moscow, and Washington, DC.
+McCullen is revealed to be using the same nanotechnology to build an army of soldiers with the aid of the mysterious masked Doctor, planning on using the warheads to cause worldwide panic and bring about a new world order.
+Storm Shadow and the Baroness, with help from Zartan, infiltrate the G.I.
+Joe base and steal the warheads.
+They take the warheads to Baron DeCobray, the Baroness's husband, to weaponize in his particle accelerator; after which, DeCobray is killed.
+The Joes pursue the Baroness and Storm Shadow in Paris as they launch one of the nanobot missiles.
+The missile hits the Eiffel Tower, destroying it, before Duke hits the kill switch, in the process being captured and taken to McCullen's base under the Arctic.
+The Joes pursue them as McCullen loads the three remaining warheads onto missiles aimed for Beijing, Moscow, and Washington, D.C..